The ultimate guide to Instagram hashtags for 2023

 Ultimately, there’s no wrong way to hashtag and it’s up to you to choose what works best for your brand presentation.
 That being said, a post made by Instagram’s @creators account in September 2021 confirmed that the caption is the ideal place for maximum reach, even though tags in comments still get seen.
 Use the same strategy outlined above to add hashtags to your Instagram reels and IGTV as well.

 How to add hashtags on Instagram Stories

-Did you know you can add up to 10 hashtags and one clickable hashtag sticker to each of your Instagram Stories?
-If you want the power of multiple hashtags while maintaining an uncluttered story aesthetic, try these three tricks:
+Did you know you can add up to 10 different hashtags and one clickable hashtag sticker to each of your Instagram Stories?
+However, just because you can put 10 hashtags doesn’t mean you should.
+Think about what number of hashtags works best with your brand.
+If you want the power of multiple hashtags while maintaining an uncluttered story aesthetic and avoiding being spammy, try these three tricks:

 - Minimize your hashtags after you write and drag them down to the bottom of the screen.
 They’ll be hidden below the frame — just be sure not to accidentally toss them in the trash can!

 - Minimize your hashtags then cover them with a sticker.
 Animated stickers will make your story stand out while eliminating tag clutter.

 - Make your hashtags invisible using the eyedropper tool by color-matching the hashtag text to a solid color background.